The Road

 "Don't ask," Kai said.

-She stepped out onto the scrub-tufted bank and wrung the hem of her coat.
-Cold through to the bone.
-She would feel it the rest of the afternoon.
+She stepped out onto the scrub-tufted bank and wrung the hem of her coat with both hands, cold through to the bone and trying not to show it.

-North of the ford, the road aged.
-Narrower, sunk lower into the earth, the stones worn smooth in the center and cracked at the edges — older cracks, deep-set.
+North of the ford the road aged fast, growing narrower and sinking lower into the earth, the stones heaved and tilted, some cracked through entire with deep-set fractures that looked older than anything they'd walked on so far.
 The land rose slowly on either side.
 Scrub-covered rock at first, then outcroppings that leaned in close and threw long shadows across the path.

-Thuse pointed out two things in the first hour without explaining either.
+Thuse pointed out two things in the first hour north of the ford without explaining either one.

-The first was a crack in the roadbed — running north-south for the length of a cart, edges clean, not crumbled.
-New.
+The first was a crack in the roadbed running north-south for the length of a cart, its edges clean and not crumbled, which meant it was new.

-The second was a rockslide off a lower switchback.
-The stone was still pale where it had broken from the cliff face.
+The second was a rockslide off a lower switchback where the stone was still pale and fresh where it had broken from the cliff face.

-Kai looked.
-She tried to figure out what she was supposed to see.
-She didn’t ask because she suspected that was the lesson.
+Kai looked, and she tried to figure out what she was supposed to see in each one.
+She didn't ask, because she suspected that not asking was the lesson.

 Dusk came fast in the hills.
 The cliff faces cut off the greater light before she was ready for it, and by the time they found a flat stretch of ground beside a deep-rooted thorn grove, the cold had already settled in for the night.

 The greater light was gone.
-The dome above was darkening in the east, still pale gold in the west, and the first stars were coming out — faint at first, then certain.
-He stood in the open and watched them like they owed him a report.
+The dome above was darkening in the east, still pale gold in the west, and the first stars were coming out, faint at first, then certain.
+He stood in the open and watched them with his chin raised and his hands still, reading something in the arrangement that only he could see.

-He came back when the food was on.
-Sat on a low stone.
-Accepted a bowl from Ace.
-Ate.
+He came back when the food was on and sat on a low stone near the fire, accepted a bowl from Ace, and ate without ceremony.

 "You were watching the sky," Kai said.